GPF kernel panics - auth?

 I suspect a simple buffer overflow on the auth ticket size ...

-#3 Updated by Sage Weil almost 5 years ago
+#3 Updated by Sage Weil about 5 years ago

 pushed wip-8979 which removes the fixed buffer size. but, we still need to make things not crash when the auth reply processing fails. that could still happen if we get a huge ticket (>4k) and kmalloc fails on a large page size. or the auth reply from the mon is simply not understood by the client.

 #6 Updated by Nathan Cutler about 4 years ago